454 gr (1 lb) Phyllo Pastry

 Spinach Filling (pictured above):

-1 pkg (300 gr) frozen chopped spinach, squeeze it with your hands to get rid of excess water.
+1 pkg (300 gr) frozen chopped spinach, thaw and squeeze it with your hands to get rid of excess water.

 1/3 cup crumbled feta